Skip to content

 print(m.env.further.host) # example.org

-The attributes can by defaulted by CLI:
+The attributes can be set via the CLI:

 $./program.py --further.host example.net